TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 > The resulting Wrap token is `{"header" | encrypt(plaintext-data | filler | "header")}`, where `encrypt()` is the encryption operation.

 It looks simple, and I think you got the idea.
 But there is a tricky moment.
-The negotiated Kerberos encryption algorithms is `AES256-CTS-HMAC-SHA1-96`.
+The negotiated Kerberos encryption algorithm is `AES256-CTS-HMAC-SHA1-96`.
 This algorithm has two specific features:

-* It adds a checksum (hmac) over the plaintext to the ciphertext.
+* It appends a checksum (hmac) over the plaintext to the ciphertext.
-* It prepends a one block of random bytes (named _confounder_) to the plaintext data before encryption (it is a non-deterministic encryption).
+* It prepends one block of random bytes (named _confounder_) to the plaintext data before encryption (it is a non-deterministic encryption).

 So, the actual encryption scheme is a bit more complex and looks something like this: